MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug-local.md

 ## Prepare for debug

-Before you debug your app, ensure you can perform following steps:
+Before you debug your app, follow the steps to prepare for debug:

 * Login to M365 for more information, see [Prerequisites]
 * [Toggle breakpoints](#toggle-breakpoints)